Black fly: Ecology

-Different species prefer different host sources for their blood meals, which is sometimes reflected in the common name for the species.
+Adult males and females feed on water and a source of carbohydrate, such as nectar or honeydew, for energy for flight.
+Females of most species also exhibit anautogeny and bite birds or mammals to feed on blood for nutrients to produce eggs; the mouths of males are not able to bite through skin.
+Different species prefer different hosts for their blood meals, which is sometimes reflected in the common name for the species.
 They feed in the daytime, preferably when wind speeds are low.
+Some species in Africa can range as far as 40 mi from aquatic breeding sites in search of their blood meals, while other species have more limited ranges.
+In the small percentage of species that do not bite, the females produce eggs using nutrients they have retained from the larval stage.
+Male black flies are rarely seen.

 Black flies may be either univoltine or multivoltine, depending on the species.
 The number of generations a particular pest species has each year tends to correlate with the intensity of human efforts to control those pests.

 Work conducted at Portsmouth University in 1986–1987 indicates Simulium spp. create highly acidic conditions within their midguts.
 This acidic environment provides conditions ideally suited to bacteria that metabolise cellulose.
 Insects cannot metabolise cellulose independently, but the presence of these bacteria allows cellulose to be metabolised into basic sugars.
 This provides nutrition to the black fly larvae, as well as the bacteria.
 This symbiotic relationship indicates a specific adaptation, as fresh-flowing streams could not provide sufficient nutrition to the growing larva in any other way.